Principal, Wilderness School

-Kim is currently Director, Operations in the Office for Education and Early Childhood within the Department for Education and Child Development.
-Previously, he was the Principal of Thebarton Senior College, a major provider of vocational education and training and of senior secondary and new arrivals programs for adult students.
-He has worked in senior leadership positions in secondary schools for the past 20 years.
+Kim recently retired from his role as Director, School and Preschool Operations at the Department for Education and Child Development.
+Previously, he was Principal at Thebarton Senior College, a major provider of senior secondary and new arrivals programs for adult students.
+He has worked in senior leadership positions in secondary schools for the past 25 years.

-Kim has worked extensively in developing programs that equip students for the transition from school to work.
-He has a keen interest in strategic leadership and governance.
+Kim has served on a number of boards and has a keen interest in strategic leadership and governance.
 He is an Honorary Fellow of the Australian Council for Educational Leaders.

 Director, Review, Improvement and Accountability, Office for Education, DECD